 7. Go Natural

-The Newcastle region has some superb woodlands and green spaces, many of them reclaimed from the area’s industrial past.
+The region has some superb dog walks in Newcastle through woodlands and green spaces, many of them reclaimed from the area’s industrial past.
 Take pooch for a short drive to discover the Great North Forest, based just south of the River Tyne.
 Head west for 45 minutes and you’ll discover the North Pennines, something of a hidden gem in the UK’s network of hill walks and nature trails.

 Looking at Visiting the Area